AAV Packaging Frequently Asked Questions

 What Is The Best Bacteria For Amplifying Plasmid For AAV Packaging?

-Our viral vector team, regardless of the particular vector (adenovirus, AAV, lentivirus, or retrovirus) highly recommends E. Coli for amplifying plasmids.
-Even for mutagenesis and molecular cloning productions that do not require viral vectors, by default we choose E. Coli
+Our viral vector team, regardless of the particular vector (adenovirus, AAV, lentivirus, or retrovirus) highly recommends E. coli for amplifying plasmids.
+Even for mutagenesis and molecular cloning productions that do not require viral vectors, by default we choose E. coli

-The most commonly used E. Coli strains for AAV plasmid production are:
+The most commonly used E. coli strains for AAV plasmid production are:

-Stbl3: This strain is particularly important for plasmids containing ITRs because it reduces DNA recombination rates, maintains ITR Stability better than other E. Coli strains, and is suitable for AAV helper and packaging plasmid amplification.
+Stbl3: This strain is particularly important for plasmids containing ITRs because it reduces DNA recombination rates, maintains ITR Stability better than other E. coli strains, and is suitable for AAV helper and packaging plasmid amplification.

 Can You Preform AAV Packaging Without WPRE?